Emilinya/topomax/README.md

     problem_parameters: T,
 }
 ```
-You can either have a fluid design with a fluid objective and fluid parameters, or you can have an elasticity design with an elasticity objective and elasticity parameters.
+You can either have a fluid design with fluid parameters, or you can have an elasticity design with elasticity parameters.
 All designs have domain parameters, which are defined as:

 ```rust
 struct DomainParameters {